Salable/Salable-Web-Components/README.md

 End-to-end testing ensures our components function correctly in a real browser environment:

+Location: `stencil-library` package.
+Run: `pnpm test:e2e` or `pnpm test:e2e:ui`

-1. **For Core Components (e.g., `salable-invoice`):**
+#### For Core Components (e.g., `salable-invoice`):
-   - **Location**: `stencil-library`.
-   - **Running Tests**:
-      - Run: `pnpm test:e2e`.
+   - Mock any data responses using Playwright routes.
+   - Confirm the component renders correctly
+   - Ensure data is displayed in the expected locations
-      - Focus: Confirm the component renders correctly, interactions work as expected, and perform visual regression testing to ensure styles (provided by Tailwind CSS) are correctly applied.
+   - Make sure any user interactions work as expected
+   - Perform visual regression testing to ensure styles (provided by Tailwind CSS) are correctly applied.

-2. **For Common Components (e.g., `salable-button`, `salable-status`):**
+#### For Common Components (e.g., `salable-button`, `salable-status`):
+   - Ensure the component renders
+   - Check the content is displayed correctly
+   - Test any user interactions that affect the component state or trigger events
+   - If there are various combinations of props make sure they're tested sensibly
    - As these components are used within core components and don't have a shadow DOM, they are not subjected to individual visual regression testing.
-   - Focus on ensuring they render correctly and respond to user interactions within the context of core components.

 ### Unit Testing with Stencil Spec Tests

 Unit testing is targeted at verifying the functionality of individual components, we will limit unit tests to common components only to avoid having mock data there:

-1. **Location**: `stencil-library` directory.
-2. **Running Tests**:
-   - Run: `pnpm test:spec`.
 - Focus on testing specific class methods and functionalities, ensuring they operate as expected when used within core components.

 ### Testing React-Wrapped Components

-Ensuring React integration:

-1. **Location**: `react-client` package.
+Location: `react-client` package.
-2. **Running Tests**:
-   - Execute: `pnpm test`.
-   - This validates the integration and operation of components within the React framework.
+Run: `pnpm test` or `pnpm test:ui`

+- React client tests share the same setup and testing scripts as Stencil library e2e tests.
+The next section explains more

 ## End-to-End Testing Strategy
 The project integrates multiple front-end frameworks like Stencil and React.
 We've adopted a specific testing strategy to ensure consistency, efficiency, and maintainability.
 Here's how we approach it: